WHAT IS THE H.J.V.H PROJECT?

 WHAT DOES THE H.J.V.H PROJECT ACTUALLY DO?

-The H.J.V.H Project establishes collegiate and career pathways for low-income, minorities, and/or first-generation scholars that will put them on track toward either pursuing a collegiate career and/or earning a livable wage with upward mobility.
-We offer four program tracks for applicants to consider: Finance, Engineering, Law/Legislation, and Healthcare.
-These tracks were selected because we wish to offer opportunities in The project begins with an assessment (where skills and interests are identified), followed by the implementation of academic and non-academic supports that are designed to prepare scholars for a collegiate career and/or to connect successfully with potential employers.
-In addition, the program implements an innovative curriculum which incorporates project based learning, coupled with mentoring, internships and field studies, where applicants get to experience their chosen profession or postsecondary field of study directly.
+The H.J.V.H Project establishes collegiate and entrepreneurial pathways for low-income, minorities, and/or first-generation scholars that will put them on track toward either pursuing a collegiate career and/or earning a livable wage with upward mobility.
+The project begins with an assessment (where skills and interests are identified), followed by the implementation of academic and non-academic supports that are designed to prepare scholars for a collegiate career and/or to successfully conduct a launch.
+In addition, the project implements an innovative curriculum which incorporates project-based learning, coupled with mentoring, coaching, counseling and field studies, where applicants get to experience their chosen profession or postsecondary field of study directly.

 WHAT DOES PARTICIPATION IN THE PROJECT COST?